-I was at the cinema recently and as normal I was struck by the amount of phones in use throughout the film.
-Now the film in question was great – not the usual mindless Hollywood blockbuster however, but instead a title a bit more heartfelt, a bit grittier.
+I was at the cinema recently and as normal I was struck by a number of phones in use throughout the film.
+Now the film in question was great.
+The film was not the usual mindless Hollywood blockbuster.
+Instead, a title a bit more heartfelt, a bit grittier.
 What’s the relevance?

 I found that the times when the cinema lit up with people using their phones were the emotional parts.
 The parts that really needed the cinema-goer to listen in order to get the full impact of what was being said.

-Going back to my cinema experience it seems that when we feel emotional, sad or the tension gets too much we reach to our phones for a dopamine fix, or to put it another way: Instant gratification.
+It seems that when we feel the tension gets too much we reach to our phones for a serotonin fix.
+Or to put it another way: Instant gratification.

-The popularisation of smartphones has led to us all being so reliant on the relentless dopamine hits they provide (constantly checking until we get a notification), that we are seeking the instant gratification they provide in all walks of life.
+The popularisation of smartphones has led to us all being so reliant on the relentless serotonin hits they provide (constantly checking until we get a notification). that we are seeking the instant gratification they provide in all walks of life.

 Looking to my blog on psychalive I was ignorant to the hold my smartphone had on me until I tried without it for three days.

 What effect does our quest for instant gratification have on us all?
 I can see an inability to concentrate, distancing ourselves from our emotions and the constant need for approval and excitement.